How Long Do You Bake Cupcakes At 350°? Baking Know-Hows

 Pro-tip!
 When you are baking batches and you are using the same pan, let the pan cool for 15 minutes before adding more batter.

 Are you ready to get started baking cupcakes?
 It’s a science and an art, but the end result is a satisfying cup-size morsel of sweet goodness.
 The next time you’re grilled by a pastry chef, “How long do you bake cupcakes at 350 degrees F?”
 You already know what to tell him.
 Just remember the important parts: Remember to pre-heat your oven, test for doneness, cool them, decorate them, and enjoy your cupcakes!
+Get more tips on baking cupcakes.

 By: Pamela Hotlock